-A: Venlafaxine hydrochloride, marketed as Effexor, is used to treat depression.
+A: Venlafaxine hydrochloride, marketed as Effexor, is used as a selective serotonin reuptake inhibitor (SSRI) to treat depression, panic attacks, and panic disorders.
 Effexor is made by Wyeth Pharmaceuticals, Inc. and was approved by the U.S. Food and Drug Administration (FDA) in 1993.
 Effexor has been discontinued from marketing, but Effexor XR is available by prescription.
 Effexor was discontinued because the newer time-released Effexor XR formula can be taken once daily and causes less nausea than the original formula.

 A: Effexor XR is venlafaxine hydrochloride in extended release capsules.
 It's a different formulation of Effexor and is used to treat depression, generalized anxiety disorder (GAD), and social anxiety disorder (SAD).
 Venlafaxine hydrochloride is also sold under that name.

-A: Effexor is taken by mouth, with food, as prescribed by your doctor.
-Swallow capsules whole, without crushing or chewing.
+A: Effexor is taken by mouth, with food, as prescribed by your healthcare provider.
+Swallow the capsules whole, without crushing or chewing.
 You may, if preferred, open the capsule, sprinkle the contents on a spoonful of applesauce, take right away without chewing, and follow with a glass of water.

 If you are taking any other medications, you should also review the FindLaw Dangerous Drugs Section for important information on those other drugs, if available.

 A: You shouldn't take Effexor if you are taking another drug used to treat depression called a Monoamine Oxidase Inhibitor (MAOI), or if you have stopped taking an MAOI in the last 14 days.
 Taking Effexor and an MAOI within a short time period can result in serious and even fatal reactions including high body temperature, coma, and seizures.